-What we, the chronically ill, and disabled expect from our bodies on a daily basis or while on vacation can make or break our experiences.
-It is common for those who are newly diagnosed or for those who have yet to accept that their condition is here to stay to make plans the way we used to when we were well.
+What we, the chronically ill and disabled, expect from our bodies on a daily basis or while on vacation can make or break our experiences.
+It is common for those newly diagnosed or those who have yet to accept that their condition is here to stay to make plans the way we used to when we were well.

 *Disclosure: This post includes affiliate links.
 Meaning that at no additional cost to you, I receive a commission when you make a purchase through my links.

-When making plans it is important to keep our conditions and limitations in mind at all times.
-It took me close to 10 years to accept my conditions and to begin planning my daily life around them and a few more years until I began planning outings and vacations with them in mind.
+When making plans, we must always keep our conditions and limitations in mind.
+It took me close to 10 years to accept my conditions and to begin planning my daily life around them, and a few more years until I began planning outings and vacations with them in mind.
 Here are a few tips to help you plan your next getaway:

-- Expect to need more pain medication than you normally do.
-Your average amount of daily medication won’t cut it when you are pushing yourself to do more than you normally do.
+- Expect to need more pain medication than you usually do.
+Your average amount of daily medication won’t cut when you push yourself to do more than you usually do.

 - Expect to be worn out when you arrive at your destination.
 Let’s face it, traveling is exhausting.
 Because of this, I have learned to gift myself with a minimum of one day’s rest.
-While writing this I am on vacation in Denver, CO.
-My body and my soul is thrilled that I planned 3 full days without any reason to leave my hotel prior to getting together with family and taking in the sights.
+While writing this, I am on vacation in Denver, CO.
+My body and soul are thrilled that I planned 3 whole days without any reason to leave my hotel before getting together with family and taking in the sights.
 Typically one day would have been fine, but the weather forecast made me realize that I would need more.
-I knew I made the right decision when a day that was forecasted to have light snow turned into a blizzard.
+I knew I had made the right decision when a day that was forecasted to have light snow turned into a blizzard.
 While feeling beat up by the weather, I am in better shape than if I had scheduled any outings during those days.

 - Expect downtime after you return home.
-Gone are the days of going on vacation and resuming my normal life upon returning home.
+Gone are the days of returning home on vacation and resuming my everyday life.
 I try not to schedule any commitments during my first week back home.
-If I am lucky I won’t need that much time to get back into my daily groove.
+If I am lucky, I won’t need that much time to get back into my daily groove.
 Sometimes I need longer, especially when I don’t follow my own advice!

 - Don’t expect to have the same experience as your able-bodied friends.
 Planning a trip based on the experience your able-bodied friends had is a recipe for disaster.
 There is no way you will be able to replicate their experience.
-Be happy with what you are able to do and NEVER compare your experience with someone who doesn’t have the exact same conditions and/or limitations!
+Be happy with what you can do, and NEVER compare your experience with someone who doesn’t have the same conditions and/or limitations!

 I think of all the things I do and use on a daily basis to keep them comfortable and from having fits.
 Because I use heating pads and ice packs at home, I always travel with portable heating wraps and ice packs.
 I am less apt to feel depressed or discouraged with this way of thinking as well.
-I shouldn’t feel selfish when planning for and around my conditions, but I do because I feel that I am only thinking of my needs.
+I shouldn’t feel selfish when planning for and around my conditions, but I do because I think only of my needs.

-Thinking of my conditions as additional guests makes it easier as I always want those accompanying me to have a good time.
-When thinking of myself I tend to gloss over what I can or can’t do or think that I will magically be able to push past them.
-Yet when I think of them as passengers I can clearly see their (really my) needs.
+Thinking of my conditions as additional guests make it easier as I always want those accompanying me to have a good time.
+When thinking of myself, I tend to gloss over what I can or can’t do or think that I will magically be able to push past them.
+Yet when I think of them as passengers, I can clearly see their (really my) needs.

 Do you have any other realistic expectations to add to this list?
 I’d love to hear them!